-Who does what in TV, radio and online news?
+Who does what in television news?

 Broadcasting news on television requires a closely co-ordinated team with a variety of important editorial and production roles all combining to create great programmes and reports.